 This post may contain affiliate links.

-Every year I piece together my our own reading curriculum for my kids.
+Every year I piece together my own reading curriculum for my kids.
 I like having the flexibility to choose books that I consider important.
 This 7th grade reading list is no exception.

 This book list was created for my 7th grade daughter, but she reads well above a 7th grade level.
 This will likely be her last year of middle school language arts.
 Next year she will officially start high school level coursework in at least reading.